 In my novel Siegebreakers (Roseway Publishing 2019), an alliance of the Palestinian resistance, American dissidents, and an Israeli defector battle to break the siege on Gaza.
+It’s a pro-Palestine novel, a thriller set in Gaza.

 Under the crushing weight of the siege of Gaza, Laila and Nasser are members of the Palestinian resistance fighting desperately to free their people.
 Together, they learn of a plan to unite the disparate Palestinian factions and break Israel’s siege.
 Unknown to them, Ari, a brilliant Israeli spy, has decided that his conscience can no longer allow him to participate in the starvation of Gaza.
 A double agent whose every move is under mounting suspicion, Ari reaches out to the American contractors who trained him with a secret plan.
 As they all struggle to break the siege, they face the wrath of the Israeli military machine.